IGNF/odeon/docs/metrics.rst

 When performing classification one often wants to predict not only the  lass label, but also the associated probability.
 This probability gives some kind of confidence on the prediction.
 Calibration is comparison of the actual output and the expected output given by a model.

+The bottom graph is a histogram representing the distribution of predictions in the input dataset.
+Thus, for a bin we have the number of pixels in the predictions equal to the value of the bin (for example for the bin 0.2, we have the total number of pixels with a value of 0.2 in all predictions.)
+The figure above is a curve showing the percentage of positive values among the observations in each bin.
+We consider a positive value when the value in the mask is equal to 1.
+We therefore have a representation of the predicted distribution according to the desired distribution.And to compare the obtained curves we can rely on the x=y line representing a perfectly calibrated model because we want the distributions between the predictions and the ground truth to be similar.

 .. figure:: assets/metrics/metrics_calibration_curve.png
    :align: center
    :figclass: align-center